cambridgeltl/ContrastiveBLI/README.md

 ## Tips on Hyper-parameter Search:

-When running experiments on a new dataset, a new language pair, or when having different training dictionary sizes or different pretrained WEs in C1 and pretrained transformers in C2, doing hyper-parameter search is necessary.
-We directly inherited the hyper-parameters used on XLING for experiments on PanLex-BLI, but we think if there is a dev set, hyper-parameter search can derive extra gains.
+When running experiments on a different dataset, on different language pairs or having different BLI settings such as dictionary sizes, word embeddings (WEs) or pretrained LMs, doing hyper-parameter search in both Stage C1 and Stage C2 is necessary, whenever a dev set is available.

-1. For C1, you might use valid_every = 10 to track the BLI performance when doing hyper-parameter search.
-If the BLI accuracy score (on your dev set) in each training epoch drops from some point, then reduce num_games, lr, or gamma in C1/src/main.py; otherwise you may increase them.
+1. In C1, you might use valid_every = 10 to track the BLI performance when doing hyper-parameter search.
+If the BLI accuracy score (on your dev set) in each training epoch obviously drops from some point, then reduce num_games, lr, or gamma in C1/src/main.py; otherwise you may increase them.

 2. In C1, when having a different train_size (other than 1k and 5k), we would recommend to tune num_sl, num_aug, and dico_max_rank (in C1/src/main.py) on your dev set.
 Besides, you may need to modify sup_batch_size and mini_batch_size according to your train_size.

-3. lambda_ in C2/run_all.py is possibly sensitive to typologically remote language pairs, especially for those including low-resource languages.
+3. lambda_ in C2/run_all.py is possibly sensitive to typologically remote language pairs, especially for those including lower-resource languages.
 We recommend to tune lambda_ in these cases.

 ## Known Issues: